-You Asked: Are Chiropractors Legitimate?
+You Asked: Are Chiropractors Legitimate? -Time online

 In the world of medicine, chiropractic, which seeks to treat musculoskeletal injuries, seems to hover in that gray area between standard health care—the type you’d receive at a hospital or from a physician—and acupuncturists, massage therapists and other “alternative” practitioners.

 “Chiropractic was the original holistic medicine in that it focused on treating the whole person, not just the body part that hurt,” says Michael Schneider, an associate professor of health sciences at the University of Pittsburgh.
 Along with a doctorate in chiropractic, Schneider also has a PhD in rehabilitation science.
 His research has shown that “cervical and lumbar manipulation”—the back and neck adjustments most people associate with a visit to a chiropractor—can be an effective treatment for low back pain.
 Especially when combined with standard medical care, chiropractic manipulation often leads to better patient outcomes, other studies suggest.

 While the strongest evidence in support of chiropractic involves the treatment of back pain, Schneider says there’s also evidence for neck pain and some types of non-migraine headaches.
 Still, his profession is not without controversy, he says.
 “The controversy comes in when chiropractors make claims about treating non-musculoskeletal conditions”—claims he says have little to no basis in science.

 This “failure to present a unified front” is the biggest problem facing chiropractors today, says Dr. Scott Haldeman, a neurologist and chiropractor who teaches at both UCLA and UC Irvine.
 “You could walk into a chiropractor’s office and find someone who is a pure back-and-neck-pain guy—a guy who has embraced the scientific research—or someone who says he can cure all things and provide general wellness,” Haldeman explains.